firebolt-db/godocs/docs/Guides/using-the-sql-editor/keyboard-shortcuts-for-sql-workspace.md

 title: Keyboard shortcuts
 description: Reference for efficient keyboard shortcuts when working in the Firebolt SQL editor.
 nav_order: 1
-parent: Using the SQL editor
+parent: Use the SQL editor
 grand_parent: Guides
 ---